 He did not die.
 Steve received his second liver in 2014 after his mother switched jobs, which came with a new insurance, and they covered the expenses.
 Today, Steve is 31 years old and an advocate for other chronically ill people.
 “Why is anybody not deserving of healthcare in general?
 That’s something I really struggle with.
 I don’t understand how anyone can be okay with the fact that insurance companies are making money of such a vulnerable population,” Steve emphasizes.

-Listen to the interview with Steve on ABILITY Magazine’s podcast.
+Listen to the interview with Steve about accessing healthcare for his liver condition on ABILITY Magazine’s podcast.

 Limited access to healthcare